xeagle2/redmine_new_issue_status/README.md

 ### Features

-* New issues are created only in one default status independently what was choosen while the new issue is created.
+* New issues are created only in one default status independently what was chosen while the new issue is created.

 **Screenshots**